openbmc/docs/rest-api.md

         -d '{"data": <value>}' \
         https://bmc/org/openbmc/control/flash/bios/attr/flasher_path

-When using '-d' Just remember that json requires quoting.
+When using '-d' just remember that json requires quoting.

 ## HTTP POST operations
 POST operations are for calling methods, but also for creating new resources